Republicans rally around senator attacked by Trump for saying he lost 2020 election

 His words were immediately seized upon by Mr Trump, who attacked the South Dakota senator in a press release referring to him as a “RINO”, a “Republican in name only,” an epithet frequently used by conservatives to describe more center-right members of the party.

 “The Radical Left Democrats and RINOS, like 'Senator' Mike Rounds, do not make it easy for our Country to succeed.
-He is a week and ineffective leader, and I hereby firmly pledge that he will never receive my Endorsement again!" wrote Mr Trump.
+He is a weak and ineffective leader, and I hereby firmly pledge that he will never receive my Endorsement again!" wrote Mr Trump.

 On Tuesday, Senate Minority Leader Mitch McConnell, who himself whipped votes against Mr Trump’s objections to the certification of his defeat in early 2021, defended Mr Round in an interview with CNN.